Looking to launch a new supply chain job search? Don’t know where to start? Feeling lost, overwhelmed and unsure?

 As you discover which activities and techniques are driving the best results, adjust your action plan accordingly.
 I encourage you to track metrics such as the ratio of job applications to interviews and the ratio of interviews to job offers.
 If you’re not getting enough interviews, you may need to optimize your supply chain resume or step up your networking efforts.
 If you’re interviewing a lot but aren’t getting offers, you may need to work on improving your interviewing skills.

-Developing a structured, living and breathing job search template and managing your job search like you would a project is the key to executing a successful job search campaign.
+Developing a structured, living and breathing job search template and managing your supply chain job search like you would a project is the key to executing a successful job search campaign.
 Another key is to focus about 80% of your time on networking activities as this is the top source for hires in most companies.
 The other 20% of your time should be spent on researching opportunities, applying online, sending out thank-you notes, and related job search activities.